Fernando Varela (Cape Verdean footballer): Portugal

 Born in Cascais, Varela started playing professionally with G.D.
 Estoril Praia in the Segunda Liga, being loaned to lowly U.D.
 Rio Maior for one year during his spell.
-In January 2009 he moved to C.D.
-Trofense, as the northern club was playing for the first time in the Primeira Liga.
-He managed to appear regularly during the season, but they were relegated.
+In January 2009, he moved to C.D.
+Trofense as the northern club was playing for the first time in the Primeira Liga; he managed to appear regularly during the season, but they were relegated.

 In the summer of 2011, after two additional second-tier seasons with Trofense, Varela signed for C.D.
 Feirense, returned to the top flight after a 22-year absence.
-In the following campaign he played all league games as a starter, notably scoring twice against S.L.
-Benfica on 28 January 2012 (one in his own net) in a 1–2 loss where he also committed a penalty, and his team would again drop down a division.
+In the following campaign, he took part in all league games as a starter, notably scoring twice against S.L.
+Benfica on 28 January 2012 (one in his own net) in a 2–1 loss where he also committed a penalty, and his team would again drop down a division.

 Romania

 Varela signed a three-year contract with Romanian side FC Vaslui on 29 May 2012.
-On 3 September of the following year he joined FC Steaua București also from Liga I, after agreeing to a three-year deal for a €1.25 million transfer fee.
+On 3 September of the following year, he joined FC Steaua București also from Liga I, agreeing to a three-year deal for a €1.25 million transfer fee.

 At the end of 2014–15, Málaga CF showed interest in acquiring Varela, but Steaua rejected the Spaniards' €6 million offer.
-He appeared in 47 matches across all competitions, in an eventual double conquest.
+He appeared in 47 matches in all competitions as the double was won.